Fall and Spring Semesters

 The LRC realizes that faculty and staff input is essential in developing well-rounded collections and encourages full participation in this area.
 Each department has the responsibility to continually assess and evaluate its collection to support student use and research needs.
 Faculty members can alert library staff to updates and new developments in the field which need coverage.

 Departmental Allocation for the LRC Collection

 Each department receives an allocation from LRC funds to support departmental acquisitions for their subject area within the collection.
-Questions relating to collection development should be referred to the Technical Services Director, Susan Elliott, at extension 6642.
+Questions relating to collection development should be referred to the Technical Services Coordinator, Patricia Quintero, at extension 6644.

 The LRC's technical services staff periodically sends ads, flyers, catalogs, and other ordering information to department chairs to aid them in selecting materials for purchase.
 Books in Print database is available online through the LRC web site to identify current titles available for purchase in any subject area.
 Call the Technical Services Department for a printed bibliography.